francedot/azure-devtestlab-activedirectoryjoin/README.md

     * Install the [Azure PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.8.0)
     * Connect to your Azure Account: ```Connect-AzAccount```
     * Set the default subscription to the one of the Lab Account: ```Select-AzSubscription -SubscriptionID <SUB_ID>```
+5) Run the Join-AzLabTemplate.ps1 from the Template VM (see Usage details below).
+This script will publish the template VM.

 ## Usage